 Borrowers must have sufficient cash to cover the required minimum down payment on their home purchase.
 However, How Do Mortgage Underwriters View Assets?
-All assets used for down payment and closing costs need to be verified assets.
+All assets used for the down payment and closing costs need to be verified assets.
 All mortgage loan programs require down payment and closing costs.
 However, VA Loans and USDA Loans do not require down payment.
-VA and USDA Loans offers 100% financing.
+VA and USDA loans offer 100% financing.
 How Do Underwriters

 - Lenders want to see that down payment come from borrowers own funds

-- Gifted funds for down payment is allowed
+- Gifted funds for a down payment is allowed

 - However, a gift letter needs to be completed and signed by donor stating that gift funds is not a loan and does not have to be paid back

 - The seller, any entity that may financially benefit from the transaction or any person who is reimbursed by a prohibited source may not provide funds for the required minimum down payment